autolens.Tracer#

 [ArrayIrregular(values=[axis_ratio_0]), ArrayIrregular(values=[axis_ratio_1])]

-If the image plane has two galaxies with a mass profile each and the source plane another galaxy with a mass profile, the following:
+If the image plane has two galaxies with a mass profile each and the source plane another galaxy with a mass profile, the input:

 tracer.extract_attributes_of_galaxies(cls=MassProfile, name=”centres”)